soapwang/2D-EndlessRunnerDemo/README.md

 Frame rate display.<br/>
 Gravity simulation.<br/>

-#Know issues:<br/>
+#Known issues:<br/>
-As a programming test， its layout was designed for a 1440p screen， sad:(.
+Just a programming practice.
+The layout was only designed for a 1440p screen， sad:(

-# Some Notes
-How control frame per second(fps) and display it.